-You don’t get unlimited bandwidth unless you upgrade to a business plan, but InMotion gives you a rough estimate of how many visitors your site will be able to handle with each personal plan so you can decide which suits you best.
+Since 2001, InMotion has offered reliable servers, advanced security tools and malware protection making it one of the most trusted web hosting platforms.
+The downside is you don't get unlimited bandwidth unless you upgrade to a business plan but InMotion will give you a rough idea of how many visitors your site will be able to handle so you can decide which plan would be best.

 GoDaddy is one of the biggest names in domains and web hosting, and its hosting plans have a lot to offer photographers – particularly if you’re making your first site.
 There’s one-click WordPress installation so you can start getting creative straight away, plus GoDaddy’s own browser-based website building tools if you’re in a hurry.